 - Being Too Friendly

 The interviewer is there to do a job; they wish to see if you have what it takes to work at their place of employment.
-They will be checking for certain things that are required, and in addition be evaluating your personality to see if you would be a good fit among the workplace.
+They will be looking for certain items that they require.
+While also evaluating your personality to see if you would be a good fit within the workplace.

-Also, make sure that you remain appropriate throughout the interview.
-A huge mistake that is made is demonstrating inappropriate behavior.
-Leave any foul language or inappropriate topics at home, and if you are unsure about the topic of discussion, then the safest option is to just not bring it up.
-If the company asks to view your Facebook page be sure that if any unsightly information is provided there that it is taken care of prior to the meeting.
+Also, make sure that your behavior remains appropriate throughout the interview, demonstrating inappropriate behavior now is a huge mistake.
+Leave foul language or inappropriate topics at home, and if you are unsure about the topic of discussion, then the safest option is not to bring it up.
+If the company asks to view your Facebook page, be sure that you took care of any unsightly information before the meeting.

-Although this seems pretty self-explanatory, it is surprising that most candidates show up wearing the incorrect clothing.
-Sometimes it is the little details that hold candidates back.
-Details like neat and tidy appearance, proper hygiene, and even using technology respectfully are essential aspects to observe.
-Walking into an interview glued to a cell phone screen, or with a Bluetooth headset or ear buds in your ears is completely disrespectful and wrong.
+Although this seems self-explanatory, it is surprising that many candidates show up wearing incorrect clothing.
+Sometimes it is the small details that will hold a candidate back.
+Details like a neat and tidy appearance, proper hygiene, and even using technology respectfully are essential aspects to observe.
+Walking into an interview glued to a cell phone screen, or with a Bluetooth headset or earbuds in your ears is completely disrespectful and wrong.

-The motto when it comes to dressing properly is "dress for the job you want."
-As long as you do a bit of research to understand what the proper attire to wear for the job you are applying for, you should be golden.
+The saying when it comes to proper dress is to dress for the job you want.
+As long as you research to understand what the proper attire to wear for the job you are applying for is, you should be golden.

-Although you may have ventured out and gone through countless interviews in the past week or month, you are not an expert on any company whose job you are applying for.
-One of the biggest mistakes that is observed by recruiters is that their interviewees have no idea what their company does, or what types of job responsibilities they would have.
+Although you may have ventured out and gone through countless interviews in the past week or month, you are not an expert on any company to which job you are applying.
+One of the biggest mistakes that are observed by recruiters is that their interviewees have no idea what their company does, or what job responsibilities they would have.